-• The Real-Time PCR test run is only valid if the FAM-, TXR- and Cy5-curves and HEX-curve of the Negative Control are negative (Ct > 35) and the FAM-, TXR-, Cy5 and HEX-curve of the Positive Control are positive.
-For a valid test the FAM-, TXR-, Cy5- and HEX-Ct-value of the Positive Control have to be > 15 and ≤ 35.
+The Real-Time PCR test run is only valid if the FAM-curve of the Negative Control is negative, the HEX-curve of the Negative Control is positive and the FAM-curve of the Positive Control is positive.
+For a valid test the FAM-Ct-value of the Positive Control has to be > 15 and ≤ 35 and the HEX-Ct-value of the Negative Control has to be ≤ 40.